-Under the direction of the Division IP Counsel, the IP Counsel will support the Genetic Sciences Division’s instrument programs, primarily drafting and prosecuting patent applications, providing freedom to operate clearance, and managing the IP portfolio in a business-conscious manner.
+Under the direction of the Division IP Counsel, the IP Counsel will support the Biosciences Division’s Cell Biology and Sample Preparation programs, primarily drafting and prosecuting patent applications, providing freedom to operate clearance, and managing the IP portfolio in a business-conscious manner.
 There also will be opportunities to work on diverse legal matters including licensing, litigation support, and dispute resolution.
 The IP Counsel also will provide support to the global IP Department on a range of matters.

-- Serve as primary IP contact for the Genetic Sciences Division’s instruments platform, providing IP expertise that enables the business to grow;
+- Serve as primary IP contact for the Biosciences Division’s Cell Biology and Sample Preparation groups, providing IP expertise that enables the business to grow;

 - Demonstrated ability to efficiently and strategically prosecute patent applications;

 - Ability to analyze patentability and patent freedom-to-operate searches;

 - Draft or review of a range of commercial agreements, including third party OEM and supply contracts, technology in-licenses, technology out-licenses, collaboration agreements, joint development agreements, licensing term sheets, and other commercial agreements implicating intellectual property rights, as needed;